isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 If later chapters require code or extend concepts from earlier ones, they can simply import the necessary pieces.

-We will also assume the presence of the Agda standard library, but will first derive the pieces we use from scratch before importing it.
+We will also assume the presence of the Agda standard library (@the_agda_community_agda_2023), but will first derive the pieces we use from scratch before importing it.
 Agda's flexibility is outstanding, and common "magical" constructions in other languages---like numbers, booleans, and `if..then..else` syntax---are all defined by the standard library.
 Getting a chance to define them for ourselves will help build an appreciation that none of this stuff needs to be special.

 ## A Note on Interaction